Discover the Deccan with the ‘Deccan Studies Program’

 Mentors & Faculty

-Participants will engage with leading scholars and practitioners in the field of Deccan studies and heritage conservation, including: Mr Adam Lowe, Mr Anirudh Kanisetti, Mr. BV Papa Rao, Dr. Madhuvanti Ghose, Mrs Giovanna Forlanelli, Dr. GSV Suryanarayana Murthy, Dr. Helen Philon, Dr. Kailasa Rao, Dr. Kamalika Bose, Dr. Marika Sardar, Ms Manuela Luca-Dazio, Dr. Panduranga Rao, Dr. Pushkar Sohoni, Dr. Sarah Kenderdine, Dr. Shobha Talengala, and Dr. Sreekumar Menon, and Dr. Srikumar Menon.
+Participants engaged with leading scholars and practitioners in the field of Deccan studies and heritage conservation, including: Mr Adam Lowe, Mr Anirudh Kanisetti, Mr. BV Papa Rao, Dr. Madhuvanti Ghose, Mrs Giovanna Forlanelli, Dr. GSV Suryanarayana Murthy, Dr. Helen Philon, Dr. Kailasa Rao, Dr. Kamalika Bose, Dr. Marika Sardar, Ms Manuela Luca-Dazio, Dr. Panduranga Rao, Dr. Pushkar Sohoni, Dr. Sarah Kenderdine, Dr. Shobha Talengala, and Dr. Sreekumar Menon, and Dr. Srikumar Menon.

-Program Coordinator:
+Program Coordinator

 Sai Charan Palakurthi (Charan)